captainsafia/data-science-from-start-to-finish/carpentry.md

 inventory.append("Milk")
 ```

 Get the 2nd through 3rd elements of a list.
+The range selector is inclusive on the lower-bound and non-inclusive on the upper bound.

 ```
 inventory[1:4]